oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jacobi_Iterative_Solver/README.md

 ### Offloading modeling

-The first step is running the modeling on the CPU only version to identify the parts of code that can be accelerated.
+The first step is to run offload modeling on the CPU only version to identify the parts of code that can be accelerated.

-To run the Advisor with the cpu the following command has to be used:
+To run the Advisor with the cpu, the following command has to be used:

-`advisor --collect=offload --config=gen9_gt2 --project-dir=./../advisor/1_cpu -- ./src/1_guided_jacobi_iterative_solver_cpu`\
+`advisor --collect=offload --config=gen9_gt2 --project-dir=./../advisor/1_cpu -- ./src/1_guided_jacobi_iterative_solver_cpu`

 > **Note**: If you are connecting to a remote system where the oneAPI tools are installed, you may not be able to launch the Intel&reg; Advisor gui.
 You can transfer the html report to a local machine for viewing.

+View the results:\
+`advisor-gui ../advisor/1_cpu/e000/e000.advixeexp`

 Based on the output captured from Advisor we can see a predicted acceleration if we use GPU offload.